robertmaxwilliams/mastml-weekly/week-4.md

 - Max learned more about matplotlib
 - Max came up with general way to decide if model is classifier or regressor
   - https://gist.github.com/robertmaxwilliams/4bcfdfe347488a9fe57b69c8de6d99f7
+- Max made a mastml help repl for querying options, models, and tests.
 - Luke investigated possible server-side issues with running mastml
   - Flask may be our friend...
   - There are advantages to conf file stuff over Jupyter notebooks